 The early Holocene decrease in CO2 concentration by about 5 ppm (Schmitt et al., 2012) has been attributed to post-glacial regrowth in terrestrial biomass and a gradual increase in peat reservoirs over the Holocene, resulting in the sequestration of several hundred PgC (Yu et al., 2010; Nichols and Peteet, 2019).
-Peat accumulation rates in boreal and temperate regions were higher under warmer summer conditions in the early to middle Holocene (Loisel et al., 2014; Stocker et al., 2017).
+Peat accumulation rates in boreal and temperate regions were higher under warmer summer conditions in the early to mid-Holocene (Loisel et al., 2014; Stocker et al., 2017).
 The 20 ppm gradual increase of atmospheric CO2 starting 7 ka has been attributed to a decrease in natural terrestrial biomass due to climate change, carbonate compensation and enhanced shallow water carbonate deposition (Menviel and Joos, 2012; Brovkin et al., 2016), consistent with stable carbon isotope measurements on CO2 extracted from Antarctic ice (Elsig et al., 2009; Schmitt et al., 2012).
-These isotopic measurements do not support an early anthropogenic influence on atmospheric CO2 due to land use change and forest clearing (Ruddiman et al., 2016).
-Recent paleoceanographic evidence suggests that remineralised carbon outgassing associated with increased Southern Ocean circulation and upwelling (Studer et al., 2018), possibly promoted by stronger Southern Hemisphere westerly winds (Saunders et al., 2018), could have additionally contributed to the late Holocene increase in atmospheric CO2 concentrations.
+These isotopic measurements do not support an early anthropogenic influence on atmospheric CO2 due to land-use change and forest clearing (Ruddiman et al., 2016).
+Recent paleoceanographic evidence suggests that remineralized carbon outgassing associated with increased Southern Ocean circulation and upwelling (Studer et al., 2018), possibly promoted by stronger Southern Hemisphere westerly winds (Saunders et al., 2018), could have additionally contributed to the late Holocene increase in atmospheric CO2 concentrations.
 However, the role of these mechanisms remained insignificant in transient Holocene ESM simulations (Brovkin et al., 2019).
-Overall, as in AR5 (WGI, Chapter 5), there is medium confidence in the key drivers of the CO2 increase between the early Holocene and the beginning of the industrial era yet there is low confidence to the relative contributions of these drivers due to insufficient quantitative constraints on particular processes.
+Overall, as in AR5 (WGI, Chapter 5), there is medium confidence in the key drivers of the CO2 increase between the early Holocene and the beginning of the industrial era, yet there is low confidence in the relative contributions of these drivers due to insufficient quantitative constraints on particular processes.

 Historical Trends, Variability and Budgets of CO2, CH4, and N2O

-This section assesses the trends and variability in atmospheric accumulation of the three main GHGs (CO2, CH4 and N2O), their ocean and terrestrial sources and sinks as well as their budgets during the Industrial Era (1750–2019).
+This section assesses the trends and variability in atmospheric accumulation of the three main greenhouse gases (GHGs) – CO2, CH4 and N2O – their ocean and terrestrial sources and sinks as well as their budgets during the Industrial Era (1750–2019).
 Emphasis is placed on the more recent contemporary period (1959–2019) where understanding is increasingly better constrained by atmospheric, ocean and land observations.
-The section also assesses our increased understanding of the anthropogenic forcing and processes driving the trends, as well as how variability at the seasonal to decadal scales provide insights on the mechanism governing long-term trends and emerging biogeochemical-climate feedbacks with their regional characteristics.
+The section also assesses our increased understanding of the anthropogenic forcing and processes driving the trends, as well as how variability at the seasonal to decadal scales provide insights on the mechanism governing long-term trends and emerging biogeochemical–climate feedbacks with their regional characteristics.

 CO2: Trends, Variability and Budget